Выбрать перевод / язык

 The Perfection of Ethics (9th)

-“In the fine city of kingdom of Pañcāla,
+“In the kingdom of Pañcāla, in the eminent city,

 the king named Jayaddisa